TrustToken Reaches Market Cap of $50.87 Million (TRU)

-TrustToken (CURRENCY:TRU) traded 0.1% lower against the dollar during the twenty-four hour period ending at 21:00 PM Eastern on April 7th.
-TrustToken has a total market cap of $50.87 million and approximately $529,282.00 worth of TrustToken was traded on exchanges in the last 24 hours.
-In the last week, TrustToken has traded up 45.8% against the dollar.
-One TrustToken coin can currently be purchased for approximately $0.20 or 0.00000526 BTC on major exchanges.
+TrustToken (CURRENCY:TRU) traded 0.1% lower against the U.S. dollar during the twenty-four hour period ending at 15:00 PM E.T. on April 12th.
+TrustToken has a market cap of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last 24 hours.
+One TrustToken coin can now be bought for $0.20 or 0.00000526 BTC on major exchanges.
+During the last seven days, TrustToken has traded up 45.8% against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.